30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you have had a Botox injection in the last 4 months, you cannot participate.

-How is intensive bimanual therapy different from other treatments for cerebral palsy?
+What evidence suggests that intensive bimanual therapy is effective for cerebral palsy?

 This trial is for children with cerebral palsy who can understand and perform study tasks, have sensorimotor deficits in one or both arms (with a preference on one side), and are classified as MACS level 1 to 3.
 It's not for those with uncorrected vision issues, other major health problems that could interfere, or recent Botox injections in the arms.